danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 * If you sell your house for more than you paid for it, bravo.
 Then it's a good investment.

 * If you sell your house for less than you paid, it's a bad investment.
 Financially-speaking.
-Maybe the memories and other treasures made everything worth it.
+Maybe the memories and other treasures make everything worth it.

 * Or if you never plan to sell it, you're effectively a renter.
 And in which case you might as well actually rent and instead invest the debt payments in a low cost index fund you would have made on a mortgaged house.